divyej/divyej/README.md

 - 🔭 I’m currently working on freelance projects

-- 🌱 I’m currently learning Go and Dsa
+- 🌱 I’m currently learning Node and Dsa

 - ❓ Ask me about anything related to MERN stack and related technologies